Mattchine/skitty/README.md

   $ yarn tauri dev
 ```

-6. But if you try `yarn tauri build` that won't work right now.
+6. But if you try `yarn tauri build` , it won't work right now.
 We need to fix `distDir`.
-Again change `src-tauri/tauri.conf.json`
+Again, change `src-tauri/tauri.conf.json`
 ```json
   "build": {
     "distDir": "../build",
   }
 ```
-7. But where is it?
+7. But where is `build`?
 Well, you have to tell svelte that you need static-site with adapter static.
-7.1 Install `adapter-static first
+- 7.1 Install `adapter-static` first
 ```bash
   $ yarn add -D @sveltejs/adapter-static@next
 ```
-7.2 Change `svelte.config.js` as follows.
+- 7.2 Change `svelte.config.js` as follows.
 ```js
   import staticAdapter from '@sveltejs/adapter-static';
   // ...